Flightmate/Flightmate-Stream/README.md

 - The `isBaggageIncluded` and `isCabinBaggageIncluded` fields have been moved into the new `filters` field
 - The `code` field has been changed to an `agent` field, meaning that the OTA brand strings are no longer prefixed by country codes
 - The `from` and `to` fields in `legs` changed from strings to arrays containing all IATA codes the user specified
+- `ticketType` and `tripType` datatypes changed from strings to uint32
+- `childrenAges` and `youthAges` datatypes changed from comma-separated strings to arrays of uint32

 And possibly breaking depending on your implementation:
 - The `price` field in Protobuf has been changed from an int to a float